wp-plugins/nextgen-facebook/readme.txt

 * Changed the default 'plugin_object_cache_exp' value from 300 to 900 seconds (15 minutes).
 * Fixed the Google+ sharing button 'data-expandTo' value, which when set to 'none' would disable the button.
 * Added the NGFB_OBJECT_CACHE_DISABLE, NGFB_TRANSIENT_CACHE_DISABLE, and NGFB_FILE_CACHE_DISABLE constants and removed the NGFB_DEBUG_FILE_EXP constant.
+* Added removal of post meta and transient cache entries when uninstalling the plugin.
 * Restructured the internal plugin configuration variables into a single variable of multi-dimensional arrays.

 = Version 6.12.1 =